YM2992/Reverb/README.md

 ### PWA Installation

-- On mobile, open the app in Chrome or Safari and use "Add to Home Screen" to install as a PWA.
+- On mobile, open the app in Chrome or Safari and use "Add to Home Screen" or "Install App" to install as a PWA.

 ## License